pcamus/pymath/Integrals/README.md

 ### Numerical approach.

-The integral of the function can be described as the area under a function between 2 abscissas.
+The integral of the function can be described as the area under the function between 2 abscissas.

 ![](integral.jpg)